for-coursera/DASI/README.md

         * Center: **mean** (the arithmetic average), **median** (the midpoint), **mode** (the most frequent observation)
             * If median is larger than mean, then left skewness is possible
             * If mean is larger than median, then right skewness is possible
+            * In [other words]("pics/skewness.png"), the mean is right of the median under right skew, and left of the median under left skew
         * Spread: **standard deviation** (variability around the mean), **range** (max-min), **interquartile range** (middle 50% of the distribution)
     *  Identify the shape of a distribution as _symmetric_, _right skewed_, or _left skewed_, and _unimodal_, _bimodoal_, _multimodal_, or _uniform_.
     * Use _histograms_ and _box plots_ to visualize the shape, center, and spread of numerical distributions, and intensity maps for visualizing the spatial distribution of the data